ShoxxInc/SYNKABOT/README.md

 such that:
 The bot token contains a string of the bot token from Discord
 (see above on how to get the token)
-The Channel ID is the id of the channel you want the bot to post the messages in (see above on how to get the channel ID)
+The Channel ID is the id of the channel you want the bot to check the messages in (see above on how to get the channel ID)

 ## Install and launch